wolves-league/wolves-league-vscode-theme/README.md

 ---

-A beautiful theme for those who like the color red.
-Red is used as accent color paired with grey and black backgrounds, so it's not tiring to look at.
+Dark gray and black theme with red as accent color.

 ### **If you like this theme, please consider evaluating it in the Visual Studio Marketplace**